How To Prepare Your Child for School from a Teacher’s Perspective

 Independence is an important skill to have before heading off to school.
 Do you still dress your child in the morning?
 Can they go to the toilet independently?

 While it is sometimes easier to just do these things for our children (Believe me, I get it!), we need to remember that your child will be one of 20 (Sometimes 30!) children in their class.
 So, let your kids practice dressing themselves over the summer, allow them that extra time to figure out the solution to their problem and buy the Velcro shoes.
-Tying wet shoelaces when it hasn’t been raining is not fun at all!
+Tying wet shoelaces when it has been raining is not fun at all!

 I am a big believer in using routines with children (and adults).
 Children often fear the unknown, and starting school can be highly stressful, even to the most placid child!